Crash Bandicoot: The Huge Adventure: Development and release

 On September 21, 2000, Konami and Universal Studios announced that they had entered an agreement that would enable Konami to publish a Crash Bandicoot game for next-generation game systems, with Universal Interactive handling the production of the games.
 The Game Boy Color was originally included alongside the Game Boy Advance in the deal.
 The agreement served to break the Crash Bandicoot franchise's exclusivity to Sony-produced consoles and effectively made Crash Bandicoot a mascot character for Universal rather than Sony.
 That December, Vicarious Visions approached Universal and showed off some of their technology on the Game Boy Advance.
 Fairly impressed with their work, Universal asked Vicarious Visions to submit a concept.
 Liking the submitted concept, Universal commissioned a prototype; the prototype resembled a handheld version of the PlayStation Crash Bandicoot games.
 Vicarious Visions was then given developmental duties for the Game Boy Advance Crash Bandicoot game.

 Development was directed by Karthik Bala, Jesse Booth, and Mike Meischeid, with Vicarious Visions' Bala and Tobi Saulnier and Universal's Daniel Suarez serving as producers.
 The game was primarily designed by Bala and Luis Barriga, with artists Theodore Bialek and Christopher Winters providing additional design.
 Other artists include Steve Derrick, Mei He, Jason Harlow, Carl Schell, Jim Powell, Wes Merritt, Jorge Diaz, and Florian Freisleder.
 Red Eye Studios assisted in creating the graphics and animation, which was created in Maya.
 Some of the original animation and textures from Crash Bandicoot: Warped were repurposed and used as a basis for the Game Boy Advance game.
 The sprite for the Crash Bandicoot character features between 1,000 and 1,500 frames of animation.
 At the height of development, there were as much as seven programmers working on the game, consisting of Booth, Nate Trost, Robert Trevellyan, Alex Rybakov, Jesse Raymond, Chris Pruett, and Viktor Kuzmin; the studio Cosmigo provided coding support.
 The audio for the game was created by Manfred Linzner of Shin'en Multimedia and Todd Masten, with additional sound effects provided by Universal Sound Studios.
 The game uses a static random access memory battery, allowing the player to save their progress.
 The game was designed with battery saving in mind from the beginning of production, as keeping track of all the data would prove extremely cumbersome with a password system.

 The game was tentatively titled Crash Bandicoot Advance and went through the titles Crash Bandicoot X/S and Crash Bandicoot: The Big Adventure before arriving at its final name.
 Development spanned a total of nine months from conception to completion.
 Crash Bandicoot: The Huge Adventure was shipped to North American stores on March 13, 2002, and is the first Crash Bandicoot title to be released on a handheld console.
-In Europe, the game was released under the title Crash Bandicoot XS in May 2002.
+In Europe, the game was released under the title Crash Bandicoot XS on March 15, 2002.